 We also love developing strategies that can be creatively implemented so that both quick wins and long terms success are generated.
 As we are often asked to assist with the implementation of strategies and plans, we know how important it is to have realistic and detailed actions that support any strategy.

 Your strategy will identify where effort needs to go and how to get there.
-This could be a greater focus on R&D, looking to new markets, expanding current customer spend or getting the right people on board.
+This could be a greater focus on R&D, looking to new markets, expanding current customer spend or getting the right people and skills on board.

 One area that is often an outcome from planning sessions is sales boosting.
 This is particularly common for established business which already have a strong product or service offering.
 For these companies, strategies around effective marketing and business development lead to growth, so working out how to get the most bang from a sales, business development and marketing budget is key to improved performance.
 Small gains in marketing and BD effectiveness can generate large returns on the bottom line.